lisaengineeringteam/homeassistantfrontend/.github/ISSUE_TEMPLATE.md

 ## Checklist

-- [ ] I have updated to the latest available Home Assistant version.
+- [ ] I have updated to the latest available Third Eye version.
 - [ ] I have cleared the cache of my browser.
 - [ ] I have tried a different browser to see if it is related to my browser.